Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 • No cashback on purchases

-• Savings interest requires 5 monthly card purchases + no withdrawals from Savers (Grow rate conditions)
+• Grow rate requires 5 monthly card purchases + no withdrawals from that Saver

-My experience: This has been my primary travel card since 2023.
-The unlimited ATM withdrawals are the main reason — in cash-heavy countries like Thailand and Indonesia, I’m hitting ATMs regularly and the savings vs Revolut or Wise add up fast.
-The app is genuinely great too.
+My experience: Primary travel card since 2019.
+The unlimited ATM withdrawals are the reason — in Thailand, Indonesia, Japan, and most of Southeast Asia, I’m at ATMs regularly, and the savings vs Revolut or Wise (even with its improved $400/month limit) add up fast on longer trips.
+The app is genuinely better than anything from the Big Four.

 Strengths